Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with Combined Non-reciprocal Stiffness and Damping

 In a finite system, boundaries are not merely passive reflectors but can be actively utilized to manipulate wave properties.
-Here, we investigate how boundary reflection can induce ``wave mixing", providing an additional mechanism for tuning the amplified signal's frequency content.
-We achieve this by launching a wave packet near one end of the lattice.
-The backward-propagating (attenuated) component travels to the opposite boundary, reflects, and then propagates forward, mixing with the original forward-propagating (amplified) component.
-As we will show, the nonreciprocal damping parameter $\beta$ is crucial in controlling the effectiveness of this mixing.
-Figure~\ref{fig:FIG12} compares the dynamics for $\beta = -0.2$ (left column) and $\beta = +0.2$ (right column), keeping the stiffness asymmetry fixed at $\alpha=0.1$.
+Here, we investigate how boundary reflection can induce wave {interference}, providing an additional mechanism for tuning the amplified signal's frequency content. {{In this context, interference arises from the superposition of the primary forward-propagating wave and the reflected backward-propagating wave, which acquire distinct oscillation frequencies due to the asymmetric dispersion.}} We achieve this by launching a wave packet near one end of the lattice.
+The backward-propagating (attenuated) component travels to the opposite boundary, reflects, and then propagates forward, {interfering} with the original forward-propagating (amplified) component.
+As we will show, the nonreciprocal damping parameter $\beta$ is crucial in controlling this {interference}. {{Figure~\ref{fig:FIG18} compares three representative cases: $\beta = 0$ (top row), $\beta = -0.2$ (middle row), and $\beta = +0.2$ (bottom row), while keeping the stiffness asymmetry fixed at $\alpha = 0.1$.

-The ray diagram in Figs.~\ref{fig:FIG12}(a) and \ref{fig:FIG12}(b) illustrate this process.
-The backward-propagating wave has a significantly faster group velocity for $\beta=+0.2$ compared to $\beta=-0.2$.
-Consequently, it reaches the boundary and reflects more quickly, experiencing less attenuation during its transit.
-This difference in travel time and attenuation directly impacts the local dynamics, as seen in the velocity waterfall plots in Figs.~\ref{fig:FIG12}(c) and \ref{fig:FIG12}(d).
-When we extract velocity time series at site $n=80$ [Figs.~\ref{fig:FIG12}(e) and \ref{fig:FIG12}(f)] for these cases, the difference is clear.
-For $\beta=-0.2$, the slower backward wave is heavily attenuated, resulting in a reflected packet that is well-separated in time and has a modest amplitude.
-For $\beta=+0.2$, the faster, less-attenuated backward wave produces a much stronger reflected packet that arrives sooner, enabling a more effective mixing of the two components.
+For the case without gyroscopic damping ($\beta=0$), the dynamics are governed solely by the stiffness asymmetry $\alpha$.
+The dispersion and ray diagrams [Figs.~\ref{fig:FIG18}(a--b)] show that the forward and backward components originate from wavenumbers $\pm q^*$.
+Upon reflection, the backward pulse conserves its frequency but scatters into a forward mode with wavenumber $+q^*$.
+Consequently, the reflected packet inherits the exact group velocity and growth rate of the primary forward packet.
+This identical amplification is evident in the time-normalized waterfall plot [Fig.~\ref{fig:FIG18}(c)], where the relative amplitudes of the two pulses (forward and reflected) remain constant.
+Accordingly, the velocity spectrum [Fig.~\ref{fig:FIG18}(d)] at the probe site $n=80$ exhibits a single peak centered around $\omega^*$.